avinashbarnwal/sanatana-dharma/dohe/dohe.md

 - kabeer sumiran saar hai, aur sakal janjaal. aadi ant madhi sodhiya, dooja dekha kaal.
 Kabir says that Bhajan, Kirtan of God is the essence and everything else is false.
 Everything about the beginning, the end and the middle has been taken into account.
 Except Bhajan, Kirtan, all others are entangled in the cycle of time.

+### Teacher
+- tan man taako deejie, jaako vishaya naahin. aapa sab hee daari ke, raakhai saahib maahin..
+Give your body and mind to that Guru, who is away from sensuality.
+One who does not have the slightest sense of ego and has complete knowledge of God, that is, one who is away from worldliness and close to God.